rafael-santiago/hefesto/COMPILING.md

 After installing you need to perform a new login in order to load some environment variables.

-Now you can start reading the [documention](https://github.com/rafael-santiago/hefesto/tree/master/doc) in order to master this build tool.
+Now you can follow reading the [documention](https://github.com/rafael-santiago/hefesto/tree/master/doc) in order to master this build tool.

+I hope you like it, enjoy!

 ## Additional steps for cloning it on MINIX